 SAFE assessments (including ecosystem indicators and essential fish habitat evaluations) for each species are published annually, together with endangered species management plans, marine mammal monitoring, and management measures.
 Developments in ecosystem modelling are published in the scientific press and NOAA Fisheries website.
 All information is readily available through NOAA Fisheries and Council websites.
 This EP is fully met for these subclauses.

-The role of the stock under consideration in the food web shall be considered, and if it is a key prey species in the ecosystem, management 12.3 10 Yes Yes Yes objectives and measures shall be in place to avoid severe adverse impacts on dependent predators.
-There shall be outcome indicator(s) consistent with achieving management objectives seeking to avoid severe adverse impacts on dependent Not applicable as none of the target stocks are key 12.4 predators resulting from the unit of certification prey species in these ecosystems. fishing on a stock under consideration that is a key prey species.
-Process: The role of each stock in the food web is specifically considered in the EBS, AI, and GOA systems.
-This includes specific monitoring and evaluation of ecosystem interactions, notably through the ecosystem indicators reported to the stock assessment authors and considered at the Plan Team, SSC and Council deliberations.
-These indicators include physical conditions and prey and predator indicators, such as mesozooplankton, copepod size, capelin populations, and apex fish biomass.
-In addition, ecosystem modelling is relatively well developed, including the Forage Euphausiid Abundance in Space and Time (FEAST) model, which is concentrated on climate/forage Rationale fish/zooplankton interactions with specific applications for cod, pollock, and arrowtooth flounder.
-Foodweb modelling using Ecopath/Ecosim has been carried out for EBS, AI, and GOA, providing predominantly guild-level analyses of cumulative and ecosystem level indicators.
-The CEATTLE model combines predation between cod, pollock, and arrowtooth flounder inter- and intraspecies predation with climatic effects, aiming to develop reference points in relation to prevailing climatic conditions and multi-species ABCs.
-Though only relevant to the arrowtooth flounder target species in this assessment, this demonstrates that there are mechanisms in place by which the role in the food web of groundfish stocks like the stocks under consideration, are assessed and monitored.
-These are not key prey species thus there are no required management objectives relating to minimizing impacts to dependent predators.
+12.3 The role of the stock under consideration in the food web shall be considered, and if it is a key prey species in the ecosystem, management objectives and measures shall be in place to avoid severe adverse impacts on dependent predators.
+Yes Yes Yes 10 12.4 There shall be outcome indicator(s) consistent with achieving management objectives seeking to avoid severe adverse impacts on dependent predators resulting from the unit of certification fishing on a stock under consideration that is a key prey species. ble as none o s in these ec of the target stocks osystems. are key Process: The role of each stock in the food web is specifically considered in the EBS, AI, and GOA sys This includes specific monitoring and evaluation of ecosystem interactions, notably through th ecosystem indicators reported to the stock assessment authors and considered at the Plan To and Council deliberations.
+These indicators include physical conditions and prey and predator indicators, such as mesozooplankton, copepod size, capelin populations, and apex fish bioma notably through the ered at the Plan Tea prey and predator ım, SSC Rationale In addition, ecosystem modelling is relatively well developed, including the Forage Euphausiid Abundance in Space and Time (FEAST) model, which is concentrated on climate/forage fish/zooplankton interactions with specific applications for cod, pollock, and arrowtooth flounded web modelling using Ecopath/Ecosim has been carried out for EBS, AI, and GOA, providing predominantly guild-level analyses of cumulative and ecosystem level indicators.
+The CEATTL combines predation between cod, pollock, and arrowtooth flounder inter- and intraspecies pred with climatic effects, aiming to develop reference points in relation to prevailing climatic condition multi-species ABCs.
+Though not specifically relevant to the target species in this assessment, to demonstrates that there are mechanisms in place by which the role in the food web of groundfi stocks like the stocks under consideration, are assessed and monitored.
+These are not key pre- species thus there are no required management objectives relating to minimizing impacts to de- predators.
 This EP is fully met.
+Current Status/Appropriateness/Effectiveness: The development of ecosystem indicators and models and the incorporation of these into stock assessments and Plan Team, SSC, and the Council evaluation process allow for the ongoing development of management measures to achieve the management objectives.
+These may incorporationary adjustments of TACs and designation of essential habitat for mammalian predator required.
+This EP is met. imate/forage arrowtooth flounder GOA, providing ators.
+The CEATTLE d intraspecies preda- ing climatic condition this assessment, the od web of groundfise ese are not key pre E model ation ns and nis sh y w for the ongoing ves.
+These may inc lude Evidence Basis: The ecosystem indicators and other ecosystem modelling information used in the SAFE assessme endangered species management plans, and the outcomes of SSC and Council evaluations are a publicly available on the NMFS and Council websites.
+12.5 States shall introduce and enforce laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto (MARPOL 73/78).
+Yes Yes Yes 10 Rationale: MARPOL 73/78 consists of six separate Annexes, each set out regulations covering the various